venkymca/devops-test-project/README.md

-this is a test application to test the multibranch pipeline
+to test it I am deleting this content and adding new text